-This vessel has six cleats, two located at the bow, two located midship, and two located at the stern (see Figure 2.26.2).
-Cleats are used to secure the boat to the dock.
+This vessel has six cleats to use for tying up to a dock, two located at the bow, two located midship, and two located at the stern (see Figure 2.23.2).
 While loading/unloading or mooring, please learn the proper way to secure the boat and how best to use the boat's mooring points.
-Figure 2.26.3 shows the correct method for tying a belaying knot, commonly used to secure a boat to a dock.
+Figure 2.23.3 shows the correct method for tying a belaying knot, commonly used to secure a boat to a dock.
 This knot holds fast and is simple to release when needed.